-When your coals are ready, lay down a layer of wood chips, assemble the rest of the setup, put the bird in and cover to smoke.
+When your coals are ready, lay down a layer of wood chips, assemble the rest of the setup, put the bird in finally cover to smoke.
 I am taking the bird temp from the fattest part of the breast heading to 161 F.

 The final product from smoking a turkey comes out moist with a great smoked flavor.
-The meat, as with all smoked meat, will be a little pink near the bone which is normal and as long as you hit your temperature it is cooked through even though it looks a little under cooked.
+The meat, as with all smoked meat, will be a little pink near the bone which is normal and as long as you hit your temperature it is cooked through even though,it looks a little under cooked.
 The skin on a baked turkey is a crispy treat that gets picked apart while the bird is resting.